roidanton/SaveExtension/Docs/README.md

 #### SaveGame tag saving

-Any variable tagged as `SaveGame` will be saved.
+Any variable tagged as `SaveGame` will be saved. `FGameplayAttributeData` of Unreals Gameplay Ability System is supported.
+Tag the `AttributeSet` as well as the desired attributes.

 #### Full world serialization